-For several months during 1998, the Company has been engaged in negotiations with the shareholders of Chemical Conservation Corporation (Florida), Chemical Conservation of Georgia, Inc. (collectively, "Chem-Con") and Chem-Met Services, Inc. ("Chem-Met") regarding a potential acquisition of Chem-Con and Chem-Met by the Company (the "Acquisition").
+During November 1998, the Company signed a letter of intent ("Letter") with the shareholders of Chemical Conservation Corporation (Florida), Chemical Conservation of Georgia, Inc. (collectively, "Chem-Con") and Chem-Met Services, Inc. ("Chem-Met") regarding a potential acquisition of Chem-Con and Chem-Met by the Company (the "Acquisition").
 Chem-Con and Chem-Met are privately owned by trusts controlled by a single family.
-The gross revenues of Chem-Met and Chem-Con for the fiscal year ended September 31, 1998, were, in the aggregate, approximately \$24,000,000 based upon unaudited financial information.
-It is anticipated that if the Acquisition were to occur, the aggregate purchase price for the Acquisition would be approximately \$8,000,000, however, the purchase price is still under negotiation and is subject to change.
-At this time, the payment structure regarding the Acquisition has not been determined, however, the Company anticipates that if the Acquisition occurs, the purchase
+The consolidated gross revenues of Chem-Met and Chem-Con for the fiscal year ended September 30, 1998, were, in the aggregate, approximately \$24,000,000 based upon unaudited financial information.
+Pursuant to the terms of the Letter, the aggregate purchase price for the Acquisition is to be approximately \$7,400,000, payable in Common Stock of the Company based upon the closing price of the Common Stock on the NASDAQ for the five trading days preceding the Closing Date of the Acquisition.
+The Company will also enter into a four (4) year employment agreement with a certain executive manager of Chem-Con and Chem-Met in the approximate amount of \$1,300,000.
+The Acquisition is subject to the ability of the parties to, among other things:

--37- price will be payable in Common Stock.
-The Acquisition is subject to the current market value per share of the Common Stock and the ability of the parties to, among other things:
+- finalize definitive documents satisfactory to all parties; - qualify the Acquisition as a pooling of interest transaction, which means that the merged companies will be treated as if they had always been combined for accounting and financial reporting purposes; - resolve certain issues regarding real property used by Chem-Con and Chem-Met; - resolve and quantify certain potential environmental liabilities of Chem-Con and Chem-Met; - resolve certain tax treatment issues; - complete due diligence in a satisfactory manner; and - obtain approval of the Acquisition by the Company's stockholders entitled to vote thereon.

-\finalize purchase price and payment structure; \enter into a letter of intent; \finalize definitive documents satisfactory to all parties; \qualify the Acquisition as a pooling of interest transaction, which means that the merged companies will be treated as if they had always been combined for accounting and financial reporting purposes; \resolve certain issues regarding real property used by Chem-Con and Chem-Met; \resolve and quantify certain potential environmental liabilities of Chem-Con and Chem-Met; \complete due diligence in a satisfactory manner; and \obtain approval of the Acquisition by the Company's stockholders entitled to vote thereon.
 No assurance can be made that the Acquisition will occur, or if such Acquisition occurs, that such Acquisition would be on the same terms as described above.